simoninireland/epydemic/doc/compartmentedmodel.rst

 Building the model
 ------------------

-Building a model (within :meth:`CompartmentedModelbuild`) means specifying the various compartments, loci, and events, and their associated probabilities.
+Building a model (within :meth:`CompartmentedModel.build`) means specifying the various compartments, loci, and events, and their associated probabilities.

 .. automethod:: CompartmentedModel.addCompartment